Ideful/Ideful/README.md

 A student of Moscow 21 School.

 Just starting to programming,
-I would appreciate any knowledges and experiance you could share!
+I would appreciate any knowledges and experience you could share!

 Also I'll be happy to discuss any other things in telegram
 @Ideful